10 Ecommerce Advertising Statistics You Should Know Before 2023

 Social commerce is often considered to be more of a B2C eCommerce strategy, but B2B brands are actually trying to catch up.
 And the reason for that is unquestionable.

-Global social commerce sales in 2022 through all available platforms is set to reach 992 billion US dollars.
+Global social commerce sales in 2022 through all available platforms were estimated to reach 992 billion US dollars, and it’s set to reach 8.5 trillion US dollars by 2030.
 And the popularity of selling and buying through various social media is increasing every year.
 Statista forecasts show that the total value of sales through social commerce channels will reach 2.9 trillion US dollars by 2026

 These numbers clearly tell us that brands in all industries are becoming interested in selling their products on social media.
 Platforms like Facebook, Instagram, Snapchat, and TikTok are becoming an important source of revenue for many companies, whether they operate in B2C or B2B.